Home » Educator Programs » The Mastery Series

 If we’re serious about changing the lives of struggling readers, then as OG Practitioners we must be lifelong learners and develop a deep understanding of current research, best practices, and practical applications.

-• There is no cost for the Mastery Series, but you must purchase your own books and materials, where applicable.
+• There is no cost for The Mastery Series, but you must purchase your own books and materials, where applicable.

 • OGRS Professional Development hours are available for The Mastery Series.